ScienceParkStudyGroup/rna-seq-lesson/_extras/guide.md

 ~~~
 {: .language-bash}

+Explanation:
+- `-a` stands for `--attach` and attach the STDOUT/STDERR to the current shell session.
+- `-i` stands for `--interactive` and attach the container STDIN.

+In that way, the container STDIN is linked to the shell STDOUT.

 ## 2.6 Create, run a container interactively and bind a local folder

-Since our work will not be lost but rather "stuck" into the "fastq" Docker container, we need to bind a local folder (from our VM) with a folder inside of the Docker container (say "home/").
+Since our work will not be lost but rather "stuck" into the "fastq" Docker container, we need to bind a local folder (from our VM) with a folder inside of the Docker container.

+We will call it "workspace/" and it will be our location in the Docker container where we will do our bioinformatic magic.

+> ## Important note
+> Do not call this folder "home/" as our datasets and genome reference is in a folder called home/.
+This would overwrite it with an empty folder.
+{: .callout}

 ~~~
-docker run --name fastq2 -it scienceparkstudygroup/master-gls:fastq-latest
+docker run -v $PWD:/workspace/ --name fastq -it scienceparkstudygroup/master-gls:fastq-latest
 ~~~
 {: .language-bash}